tallbeenboy/trading-simulator/README.md

 # trading-simulator
-To my good friend Jonny, how to use the code.

 SECTION 1: RUNNING THE CODE
 1. Download this by pressing the green code button, then press download zip. unzip it and save it to your desktop.